united-neux/CAD_to_OpenMC/paper.md

 discretization, i.e., triangles have to be small enough not to cause crossing surfaces.

-In terms of case b, the discretization process must only process a shared surface once. his means that objects cannot be independently processed.
-CAD_to_OpenMC handles this by generating a hash code for each surface upon processing.
-Each time a surface is encountered, the code is checked, and if the surface has already been encountered, it will be reused.
+In terms of case b, each surface must only be discretized once.
+CAD_to_OpenMC handles this by filling a hash table for surfaces upon processing, enabling reuse without reprocessing.

 In the last case (c), imprinting has to be performed.
 This is the process where the boundary curves of one surface are projected onto another, splitting it into two or more sub surfaces.